nkinnan/esphome-pace-bms/README.md

 Pace MODBUS Protocol
 -
 Some BMS firmwares also support reading data via MODBUS protocol over the RS485 port.
 I haven't looked into this yet.
 It seems like it may co-exist with Paceic version 25.
 Documentation can be found [here](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation/modbus).
-I may add support for this later, but since ESPHome supports MODBUS already, and documentation is available, and syssi has already created an [ESPHome configuration for it](https://github.com/syssi/esphome-pace-bms), it's low priority.
+I may add support for this later, but since documentation is available, ESPHome supports MODBUS already, and syssi has already created an [ESPHome configuration for it](https://github.com/syssi/esphome-pace-bms), it's low priority.

 Supported Values/Status (read only)
 -